quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 The account allowance extension point is the only extension point defined in this HIP.
-Hooks of this type are created for an account via either a `CryptoCreate` or `CryptoUpdate` transaction; and for a contract account via either a `ContractCreate` or `ContractUpdate` transaction (the latter, assuming the contract has an admin key).
+Hooks of this type are created for an account via either a `CryptoCreate` or `CryptoUpdate` transaction; and for a contract account via either a `ContractCreate` or `ContractUpdate` transaction.
 A future HIP might add Hiero system contracts to let a contract manage its hooks programmatically, but that is outside our scope here.
+(Note this also means hooks cannot be managed via a JSON-RPC relay; only through native HAPI transactions.)

 Here we simply extend the `CryptoCreateTransactionBody` and `ContractCreateTransactionBody` messages with a field to create initial hooks along with an account or contract; and the `CryptoUpdateTransactionBody` and `ContractUpdateTransactionBody` messages with fields to create and delete hooks from existing accounts and contracts.

 ```protobuf